 The pitch markers are horizontal with the horizon and are equally spaced with 5 degrees of separation between lines.
-The 10 degree pitch lines have a small end which points towards the horizon.
+The 10 degree pitch lines have a small pointer on each end which points towards the horizon.

 The bank indicator can be configured for a moving type or a stationary type.